The term “soft determinism” can be misleading. It allows its adherents to appear better than they should.

-But this means that "soft" determinism is really partial determinism – that is, partial (not full) either in quality or in quantity, or both.
-And if what God does not absolutely determine can still actually happen, then this means that there is another (one or more) determining power in the universe.
-When we are speaking of God's relation to man, attributing only partial determinism to God necessarily implies attributing partial determinism to man also.
-So this becomes a version of dualism.
+This means that “soft” determinism is really partial determinism – God’s control is not complete either in quality or quantity, or both.
+And if what God does not absolutely determine can still happen, then this means that there is another determining power in the universe.
+When we are speaking of God’s relation to man, attributing partial determinism to God implies attributing partial determinism to man also.
+This becomes a version of dualism.

-In other words, one who believes that God absolutely determines everything is a full determinist, since he believes that God fully determines everything, in terms of both quality and quantity, and in terms of both the level (extent) and the amount of control exercised.
-To believe anything less than this is not full; therefore, it is partial.
+One who believes that God absolutely determines everything is a full determinist, since he believes that God fully determines everything, in terms of both quality and quantity, and in terms of both the extent and the amount of control exercised.
+Anything less than this is not full; therefore, it is partial.

-Also, since "soft" determinism really means partial determinism, this also necessarily means that it is partial indeterminism (that is, partial non-determinism).
-Granted, since Calvinists usually (claim to) affirm greater determining power to God than man, this indeterminism is a very "soft" indeterminism, but it is still partial indeterminism.
+Since “soft” determinism really means partial determinism, this also means that it is partial indeterminism (partial non-determinism).
+Since Calvinists usually attribute greater determining power to God than to man, this indeterminism is a “soft” indeterminism, but it is still partial indeterminism.

 It becomes a matter of how one wishes to say it.
 So the term “soft determinism” can be misleading.
 To some people, it may sound kinder and less extreme, when it is in fact partial determinism, weak determinism, incomplete determinism, or even “soft” indeterminism.
 And, at least by implication, the heresy of dualism.